DIAGNijmegen/llm_extractinator/README.md

 - **Example_Path**: The path to data used for creating examples (only required if `num_examples > 0` when running the model).
 - **Label_Field**: The column name containing the ground truth labels (only required if `num_examples > 0`).

+> [!Important]
+> Example generation is for the moment only functional for binary classification tasks!
+Full functionality to be added later.

 ---

 ## Input Flags for `extractinate`